itzmac777/test-001/README.md

 # test-001

-This is just a test project.
+This is just a Demo for git &amp; Github class

+# Teacher

+Sharadha Khapra